ON HIGH ALERT: KEEPING TNR in HAYWOOD COUNTY NC

 Hank Kumpf, board member/transport driver

-Susan Kumpf, board member/cattery operations
+Susan Kumpf, founder/board member/cattery operations

-Nancy Lopeman, traps ferals
+Nancy Lopeman, traps ferals/food deliveries

-Kelli Miller, board member/shelter/neonatal care
+Kelli Miller, board member/county shelter liaison/neonatal care

-Mark Moffitt, website admin
+Mark Moffitt, website administrator

 Donna Murray, board member/neonatal care